 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
-While there will always be a little noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it works.
+While there will always be some noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it works.
 Noise might be due to loose parts, failing belts, and a number of other factors that are addressed during scheduled tune-ups.
 Failing parts could even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
-All of these noises will disrupt the peace and quiet in your home.
-By maintaining your HVAC system routinely, you’ll avoid these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.
+All of these noises will disturb the peace and quiet in your home.
+By maintaining your HVAC system routinely, you’ll sidestep these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
 Many furnaces tend to dry out the air during the heating process, bringing on irritation of the skin, eyes, nose, and mouth.
 If your furnace work with a humidifier to sustain a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
 If your humidifier becomes clogged, dirty, or damaged, it won’t operate properly and you’ll be left with dry air inside your home.
 Speak with your HVAC service expert during your furnace tune-up about checking and cleaning your humidifier as well.
 In many cases, your humidifier’s water source may need to be turned on, as it may be turned off during the summer when added humidity is unneeded.
 Making certain your humidifier is maintained right along with your heating system will increase your indoor comfort levels during the heating season.